DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Referring to Claim 1, Sreenivasulu teaches in Fig. 1 for example, a structure comprising: a nanowire fin comprising a first width (left half of the fin) adjacent to a source region and a second width (right half of the fin) adjacent to a drain region, the first width and the second width being different in disposition; and a gate structure over the nanowire fin, the gate structure spanning over the first width (left half of the fin) and the second width (right half of the fin).
+As insofar as Claim 1 is supported and definite, Sreenivasulu teaches in Fig. 1 for example, a structure comprising: a nanowire fin comprising a first width (left half of the fin) adjacent to a source region and a second width (right half of the fin) adjacent to a drain region, the first width and the second width being different in disposition; and a gate structure over the nanowire fin, the gate structure spanning over the first width (left half of the fin) and the second width (right half of the fin) and being between the source region and the drain region, wherein the first region (left half of the fin under spacer) of the nanowire fin inherently comprises a depletion region that extends beyond an edge of the gate structure (gate electrode and gate dielectric), and semiconductor material (SOI substrate) underneath the gate structure (gate electrode and gate dielectric) is devoid of the depletion region.

 Sreenivasulu does not explicitly state wherein the first width and the second width are different dimensions.